 I consider there to be, in general, two types of beef; beef for braising (cooking in liquid, like stew or pot roast) and the rest of it.
 Now, in theory, you can use any method on any cut, but you may not always be thrilled with the results.
 Typically, the tougher, fattier the meat is, the better suited it is to braising.

 There are so many methods for cooking beef, so many great dishes, that I could not possibly discuss them all in one article.
+You can find some excellent Brazilian food recipes over here for example.
 Here are some of my favorite ways to prepare beef, and the cuts I would use when making them.

 Stir Fry – when making beef stir fry, you’ll want a cut that’s tender in its raw state, because the cooking temperature is very high and the time very short.
 Meats with too much connective tissue will tighten up and become tough under these conditions.
 Ideally, I would use tenderloin exclusively for stir-fry, but its also the priciest cut.
 When searching for a deal, I use a cut called “tri-tip” which is a triangular cut off the bottom of a sirloin, sometimes called a “santa maria” steak.
 Sliced thin or in small cubes, this cut has enough marbling (collagen fat distributed through the muscle) to make it flavorful.